lbl-srg/obc/specification/source/example.rst

 With the implementation in
-the Modelica package `Buildings.Controls.OBC.ASHRAE.G36_PR1`, we made a start for such an implementation and laid out the structure and conventions, but have not covered all of the standard yet.
+the Modelica package `Buildings.Controls.OBC.ASHRAE.G36_PR1`, we made a start for such an implementation and laid out the structure and conventions, but have not covered all of the guideline yet.
 Furthermore, conducting field validations would be useful too.

 A key short-coming from an implementer point of view was that the sequence was only available in English language, and as an implementation